-If you do not have comprehensive collision coverage and the accident was someone else’s fault, then the other driver’s insurance company is responsible for paying for the damage to your vehicle.
-For more inforamtion on this, see What If I Only Have Liability Coverage.
+If you do not have Comprehensive Collision coverage and the crash was the other driver’s fault, then you must go through the other driver’s insurance.
+For more information on this, see What If I Only Have Liability Coverage.

 HOW MUCH WILL I GET FOR MY CAR AFTER AN ACCIDENT?

 What happens if my vehicle is “totaled?”
 A vehicle is considered “totaled” if it would cost more to fix the car than what it is actually worth.
-In that case, the insurance company is required to pay you the fair market value of your vehicle.
+In that case, the car insurance company is required to pay you the fair market value of your vehicle.

 What is “fair market value?”
 Fair market value is what your vehicle is worth in your area.
 Most insurance companies have a database of vehicles that have been listed for sale or sold in your area over a certain period of time.
-The adjuster who is handling the claim will input your vehicle information into that database.
+The insurance adjuster who is handling the claim will input your vehicle information into that database.
 He or she will then base his or her assessment of fair market value on what similar vehicles have been listed or sold for in your area in recent months.

 Be aware that insurance companies are often stingy when it comes to rental vehicles.
-They often have limited coverage so you may not get the same size vehicle you had before the accident, and they are careful about how many days you have the rental car – so you should get the damaged vehicle in for repair as soon as possible or start looking for a replacement vehicle if your car was totaled.
+They often have limited coverage so you may not get the same size vehicle you had before the accident.
+Also, they are careful about how many days you have the rental car – so you should get the damaged vehicle in for repair as soon as possible or start looking for a replacement vehicle if your car was totaled.

-Pam Rochlin and David Rochlin are MN personal injury lawyers with more than 20 years experience handling hundreds of car accident cases.
+Pam Rochlin and David Rochlin are MN personal injury lawyers with more than 25 years’ experience.
+We have handled hundreds of car accident cases.
 Pam Rochlin was a partner at Meshbesher and Spence and offers personal attention to her clients.
 We will discuss your vehicle damage after a car accident and explain your rights.
 We have offices in Edina, Woodbury, Minneapolis, and St. Louis Park.
 Our lawyers also meet people at their homes in St. Paul, Maplewood, White Bear Lake, Lakeville, Apple Valley, Burnsville, Chanhassen, Rogers, Maple Grove, Brooklyn Park, and other areas throughout Minnesota.
 There is no obligation on your part, and always only charge a percentage of the compensation you receive.